material-motion-archive/expression-android/README.md

-# Expression
+# Material Motion Android Expression

-This Expression library allows you to define your own Expression language.
+This Expression library allows you to define your own Expression Family.
-See the sample/ application for an example of a custom Expression language.
+See the `sample/` application for an example of a custom Expression Family.

-### Depending on the library
+## Depending on the library

+### Using Jitpack

+Jitpack allows you to easily add a dependency on any of the [published releases](https://github.com/material-motion/material-motion-expression-android/releases) for this library.

-Add it to your build.gradle with:
+Add the Jitpack repository to your project's `build.gradle`:

 ```gradle
 allprojects {
     repositories {